-Parenting any kiddo is tough.
-But when you’re an introvert parent raising an extrovert kid, it can be especially challenging.
-The good news is there are lots of ways you can be a great parent to your outgoing kid, even if your inclination is to enjoy quiet time or be alone.
-To help you be the best parent you can be, scroll down to find 10 ways to deal with an extrovert child, even when you are a total introvert.
+Parenting is equal parts rewarding and challenging.
+And, when you’re an introvert with an outgoing, extroverted child, it can be especially challenging.
+The good news is there are lots of ways to step up to the parenting plate for your boisterous kid, even if your inclination is to enjoy quiet time or be alone.
+Scroll down to find 10 tips and tricks that’ll help you deal with an extrovert child (that don’t include hiding in the closet) each day.

 1. Find playgroups and classes.
 This is a great way to ensure your little extrovert gets the external stimulation she craves, while you are not burdened with providing it.
 Even if you stay at the class, find a comfy chair and bring a book to read while your little one interacts with kids.

 2. Call for reinforcements (especially from fellow extroverts).
 It's okay to ask for help, especially assistance from an extroverted relative or a babysitter.
 If grandma is an extrovert, she'd love nothing more than to spend quality time with her equally extroverted grandchild.

 3. Explain that you need quiet time.
 Tell your little one that mommy needs some quiet time so her brain can recharge.
 Making your extrovert entertain himself for a set period of time will actually help him develop necessary skills as life goes on.
 Remember that you'll be a better parent if your needs are met too.

 4. Plan time for quality interaction.
 It's overwhelming for an introvert to think about playing non-stop.
 Planning blocks of time for that interaction makes the task seem a bit more doable.
 Commit to spending one hour in the morning and 30 minutes in the afternoon having a pretend tea party, playing a board game, or going for a walk.
 This gives your little extrovert quality togetherness while giving your introvert brain a plan and an end time.